A pair of hands facing palm upright holding a paper chain of people figures holding hands in pink and white paper.

 The Boaz Trust

-The Boaz Trust will work with homeless single adults deemed ‘non-priority’ need for Local Authority accommodation.
-Helping them to access the private rented sector through person-centred one-to-one support and ‘tenancy-ready training’.
+Between June 2024-May 2025, the Boaz Trust worked with homeless single adults deemed ‘non-priority’ need for Local Authority accommodation, helping them to access the private rented sector through person-centred one-to-one support and ‘tenancy-ready training’.
+During this time, Boaz Trust supported 92 moves into accommodation for new refugees experiencing homelessness, and supported clients to meet their holistic needs, including support to access welfare support, health, basic essentials and English language classes.

-Additionally, the Boaz Trust offer training and resources for VCFSE organisations and refugees themselves to help them better understand the statutory homelessness system and find pathways into private accommodation.
+Additionally, the Boaz Trust offered training and resources for VCFSE organisations and refugees themselves to help them better understand the statutory homelessness system and find pathways into private accommodation.

 Refugee Action